Kwro91/cpp08/README.md

 [Containers](https://www.geeksforgeeks.org/containers-cpp-stl/) are used to store elements in a way to making it easier & improve the flexibility.
 Few examples of `Vector`, `Map` & `List`.

+[Iterator]("https://www.w3schools.com/cpp/cpp_iterators.asp") are used as a pointer to parse the containers.
+For example, begin() or end() are functions belonging to data structures (vector,list...) and they return an iterator.

 ## Exercices

 ### ex00

 Create a template function `easyfind()`.
 It takes a `type T`(it's supposed to be a container) and an `int` as parameters.
 It returns the int if the value is found in the container.
 If not, the function throw an `exception`.
+To find if the value is in the container, we use an `iterator`.

 ### ex01